Top 5 ways to Convert Number to/from String in typescript?

 var str: string = a.toString();

-if we use null and undefined with the toString() method, the compiler through the Cannot read property 'toString' of null error.
+If used with null or undefined, the compiler throws the Cannot read property 'toString' of null error.

 Here is an example